-To help prevent common diseases, we strongly recommend your pet be vaccinated at least one week prior to surgery with the DA2LPPv (distemper/parvo - for dogs) or FVRCP (distemper/upper respiratory - for cats).
+To help prevent common diseases, we strongly recommend your pet be vaccinated at least two weeks prior to surgery with the DA2LPPv (distemper/parvo - for dogs) or FVRCP (distemper/upper respiratory - for cats).
 While no vaccine is 100% effective, vaccination will lessen the chance of your pet contracting disease, as well as decreasing the severity of the disease if your pet does contract it.
 Please consult your regular veterinarian for further information.

 In addition, North Carolina state law requires a current rabies vaccination for your pet.
 Please bring proof in the form of a certificate (tags are not acceptable forms of proof).
 This can be a paper certificate or a clear photograph on your phone.
 Without adequate proof, we are required to administer a rabies vaccination at the time of surgery, and will do so free of charge.

 Pets five months and older who are being spayed or neutered at ASPCA Spay/Neuter Alliance may have a quarter of the amount of their usual breakfast the morning of surgery, and animals four months or younger may have half of their usual breakfast.
 All pets can have water up until the time of surgery.

 Pets must be kept indoors or confined the night before surgery.
 This ensures that they are not eating unknown/foreign objects outside, which could potentially be dangerous during surgery.

 ASNA's current check-in time is 8:00 AM and is subject to change.
 Due to our strict schedule, your pet might not be admitted if you arrive after 8:30 AM.
 Please follow directional signs when you arrive on campus, pull into a numbered parking spot and follow the directions on the posted sign at your parking spot.
 Expect to spend about 15-20 minutes in your car during the admission process.
 View Directions